-Freedom of expression and the establishment of arenas for critical debate and exchange of views are essential if people are to become politically engaged and form their own political opinions. is based on the understanding that results can only be achieved if standards are high and the activities are conducted in accordance with prevailing expertise.
+Freedom of expression and the establishment of arenas for critical debate and exchange of views are essential if people are to become politically engaged and form their own political opinions. expertise.
 This requires close co-operation between experts in the various fields.
 Direct co-operation and exchange of ideas on an equal footing between institutions and actors in Norway and in partner countries are also essential for competence- and network-building among all the parties involved.